ArthurClemens/faceted_search/documentation/schema_configuration.md

 Additionally, custom fields can be defined to generate data from other sources.

+The values of these fields may be optionally transformed.

 - Type: `list(atom()) | list(Keyword.t())`
 - Path: `sources > [source table] > data_fields`